kyro46/SignatureRFC3161/README.md

 Upload a certificate.
 For testing create your own certificate e.g. with the Java Keytool:
 * keytool -genkey -keyalg RSA -alias selfsigned -keystore key.keystore -storepass password -validity 360 -keysize 2048

+Before the test, activate:
+* Enable Archiving
+* Digitally sign test submissions

+After the test create the export "Test Archive File".
+The signed PDFs will be stored inside.

 ### Build ###

 The Repo contains
 * the main files for the signPDF.jar at /SignPdf
-* the general plugincode for ILIAS as /signatureRFC3161
+* the general plugincode for ILIAS at /signatureRFC3161

-The .jar has to be stored in /plugin/resources for the plugin to work.
+The .jar has to be stored in /signatureRFC3161/resources for the plugin to work.

 ### Credits ###